 Built as a home in 1895, original owner Samuel Ruggles designed it after the many European castles he visited in his travels.
-Lovingly decorated with beautiful stained-glass windows, rose marble walls and intricate walnut furniture, The Castle now serves as a BnB in Circleville, Ohio, reopening to public July 9th.
+Lovingly decorated with beautiful stained-glass windows, rose marble walls and intricate walnut furniture, The Castle now serves as a bed and breakfast.

 Schwartz Castle in Columbus

 Legend says that, driven mad by a broken heart, German Immigrant, William Schwartz built his castle with secret passageways and five stories of basement.
-Sight-seers also claim they can still see the ghost in the tall turret windows.
+Sight-seers also claim they can still see a ghost in the tall turret windows.
 It's now an apartment building and historical landmark – which you can see while driving around German Village.

 Ravenwood Castle in New Plymouth

-Located near Hocking Hills, Ravenwood Castle is modern structure designed to resemble 12th and 13th century castles on the border between England and Wales.
+Located near Hocking Hills, Ravenwood Castle is a modern structure designed to resemble 12th and 13th century castles on the border between England and Wales.
 Ravenwood was completed in 1995 and designed as a medieval-themed hotel.
 If you're looking for a fun read, check out Ravenwood Castle's blog and their new series, "Legends & Lore."

 Landoll’s Mohican Castle in Loudonville

 Located near Mohican State Park, Landoll’s Mohican Castle is a truly magnificent hotel designed to look like an Old World castle.
-The building opened in 2002 and has eleven unique suites, with an additional suites in nearby cottages.
+The building opened in 2002 and has 11 unique suites, with additional suites in nearby cottages.

 Glamorgan Castle in Alliance

-European immigrant from Wales, William Henry Morgan was of course inspired to build his castle in 1904 after the authentic designs of European castles he was familiar with.
-Sitting on 50 acres, the castle now serves as the administrative building for the Alliance City School district – but the building is still home to the original billiard room, bowling alley and indoor swimming pool!
-While the castle is currently closed for tours, you can still marvel at its beauty and intricate architecture with a mini virtual tour.
+A european immigrant from Wales, William Henry Morgan was of course inspired to build his castle in 1904 after the authentic designs of European castles he was familiar with.
+Sitting on 50 acres, the castle is an impressive structure that still features the original billiard room, bowling alley and indoor swimming pool!
+The castle is currently closed for tours, but you can still marvel at its beauty and intricate architecture with a mini virtual tour.

 Piatt Castles in West Liberty